15 Jul Slipped disc: Causes, Symptoms and Treatment

 - Following strengthening exercises to help stabilize and support the spine can avoid the risk of getting a slipped disc.

-- Maintaining appropriate body weight in order to avoid putting pressure on the spine can also help avoid slipped disc.
+- Maintaining appropriate body weight in order to avoid putting pressure on the spine can also help avoid slipped discs.